 Our pre-IPO shareholders, the Beneficial Owners, may be able to sell their Ordinary Shares under Rule 144 after completion of this offering.
 Because these shareholders have paid a lower price per Ordinary Share than participants in this offering, when they are able to sell their pre-IPO shares under Rule 144, they may be more willing to accept a lower sales price than the IPO price.
 This fact could impact the trading price of the stock following completion of the offering, to the detriment of participants in this offering.
 We issued a total of 50,000,000 Ordinary Shares to our pre-IPO shareholders on August 23, 2018, September 27, 2018, and November 2, 2018.
-Under rule 144, before our pre-IPO shareholders can sell their shares, in addition to meeting other requirements, they must meet the required holding period.
+On February 27, 2019, our pre-IPO shareholders surrendered an aggregated 15,000,000 Ordinary Shares, which were subsequently cancelled, and resulted in a reduction in our outstanding issued shares from 50,000,000 to 35,000,000.
+Under rule 144, before our pre-IPO shareholders can sell their shares, in addition to meeting other requirements, they must meet the required holding period, as well as the lock-up period required as part of our underwriting agreement with our underwriter.
 We do not expect any of the ordinary shares to be sold pursuant to Rule 144 during the pendency of this offering.